deezer/muzeeglot/README.md

 If you want to use your own data, please provide the following files into `api/data` directory<sup>2</sup>:

-- Embeddings for mapping are expected through `embeddings.csv` CSV file.
+- Tag embeddings such as music genres are expected through `embeddings.csv` CSV file.
 - Reduced embeddings for display are expected through `embeddings_reduced.csv` CSV file.
 - Supported language are expected through `languages.csv` CSV file.
 - Indexed entities are expected through `entites.csv` CSV file.
-- Genre mapping corpus is expected through `corpus.csv` CSV file.
+- Test corpus is expected through `corpus.csv` CSV file.

 > <sup>2</sup> you need to clean the data storage and index to force data ingestion when you redeploy.